Monday Night Football: 2007 summary

 ESPN scaled back to only one opening tease for the 2007 season.
 Williams Jr. and the all-star band returned, only this time they played in a "juke joint" set on a country road.
-The lead singer arrives in a GMC Yukon truck (GMC paid for product placement) with the license plate "BOCEPHUS", which is Williams' nickname.
+The lead singer arrives in a GMC Yukon truck (GMC paid for product placement) with the license plate "BOCEPHUS", which is Williams's nickname.
 The Syndicate's computer-generated tease was dropped and replaced by short pre-taped films focusing on a team or player in the game.
 Some of them have featured actor Jamie Foxx.

 Joe Theismann did not return to the MNF booth after 1 season, and was replaced by Ron Jaworski.

 The guest visits continued: Barkley returned to the booth on September 17 in Philadelphia.
 Other guests throughout the season included Kimmel (another returnee), Drew Carey, Miley Cyrus, Russell Crowe and Terry Bradshaw.
 In addition, Gordon was a halftime guest on the game just before the season-ending Ford 400 and was joined by teammate Jimmie Johnson.

 At the end of each game, Williams returned to say, "See you in (city that is the site of the next week's game)."
 Both the open and close contain helmets of the participating teams, organized in the style of a concert poster.

 2008 summary

 Despite the de-emphasis on entertainment on the overall telecast, ESPN did bring back Hank Williams Jr. for his 20th season as part of the opening.
 This time, the opening sequence was set in a private residence.
 At the end of the song, Williams Jr. touched a foot pump, which supposedly contained the helmets of that night's participating teams.
 The helmets were launched from the home toward the stadium at which the game was held.
 Through computer-generated imagery, the helmets "land" at midfield during a live shot, and then explode.
 The "exploding helmets" gimmick was also used at various times in the 1980s and 1990s during the pre-game tease.
 Williams Jr. then appeared again at the end of the game to promote the next week's matchup.

 ESPN also continued to promote upcoming albums through its use in bumper music.
 On September 29 (Baltimore Ravens at Pittsburgh Steelers), ESPN used "Another Way to Die", a duet between Alicia Keys and Jack White of the White Stripes – the song was part of the soundtrack for the 2008 film Quantum of Solace, then the latest in the James Bond series.

-MNF celebrated its 600th game broadcast on October 20, 2008 in a game which the New England Patriots defeated the Denver Broncos, 41–7.
+MNF celebrated its 600th game broadcast on October 20, 2008, in a game which the New England Patriots defeated the Denver Broncos, 41–7.

 The 39th season of MNF ended on December 22, 2008, when the Chicago Bears beat the Green Bay Packers, 20–17, in overtime at home at Soldier Field in Chicago.